 Did you learn how to make a Christmas wreath?
 If so, then you definitely need to hang it with pride!
 Why not do it with a difference and suspend yours horizontally like the Scandis do (above)?
 Over the dining table is best, with droplet baubles hanging beneath.

 A fire surround loves a garland, too, but ensure yours is well out of the way of any flames (we didn't need to tell you that, did we?
 We did, it's a legal requirement).
 Put it atop the mantelpiece or swag it, with baubles at its centre for a traditional, formal feel.

 15. Use baubles imaginatively (ie, not on the tree)

 Remember what we said about using the baubles on the stair garland or within the one on the fireplace?
-There are tons of places you can dot baubles about – in the living room, Christmas dining space and beyond – to create a gorgeous festive look, without having to buy anything new.
+There are tons of places you can dot baubles about – in the living room, as Christmas table decor (that Kelly Hoppen would fully approve, on your bar cart and beyond – to create a gorgeous festive look, without having to buy anything new.

 16. Go overboard with Christmas lights